ankeesler/btool/doc/plan.md

 - Targets are per-os/arch
 - Ability to select multiple targets at once
 - Run a debugger with -debug
+- After switching to tar-ed archives, the source files are never up to date :(

 ### Want

 - Cache registry data
+- When I clean, I don't want to delete the stuff in the cache
 - Parallel builds
 - Single line UI for collecting and resolving nodes
 - Timing numbers for the resolution of each node